 ◾Mian Fazli Husain, politician and a founder of the Unionist Party.

-◾Mian Sir Muhammad Shahnawaz - An influential politician of the punjab in1020s.
+◾Mian Sir Muhammad Shahnawaz - An influential politician of Punjab in the 1920s.

 ◾Chaudhry Muhammad Ali - Fourth Prime Minister of Pakistan.